numericube/ansible-django-bootstrap/README.md

 	$ git clone https://github.com/numericube/ansible-django-bootstrap.git myproject/
 	$ cd myproject/

+From there, we're gonna make this project your own by deleting the reference to this git repository and by creating a new repository from scratch :

+	$ rm -rf .git
+	$ git init

 In order to provision the virtual machine, you must have Ansible installed in your host.
 Check the [Ansible documentation](http://docs.ansible.com/ansible/intro_installation.html#installing-the-control-machine) to know how to install it depending on your operating system.

 Now all you have to do is starting the vagrant and let the provision setup everything.